rostok/ubichr/README.md

 # license & origins
 MIT license

-most of the code is based on http://github.com/cosimo/ubiquity-opera/ however now license info is available
+most of the code is based on http://github.com/cosimo/ubiquity-opera/ however no license info is available